renand05/flask_project/README.md

 $ make server.start        # Run the container containing your local python server
 ```

 The API runs locally on docker containers.
-You can easily change the python version you are willing to use [here](https://github.com/antkahn/flask-api-starter-kit/blob/master/docker-compose.yml#L4), by fetching a docker image of the python version you want.

 ## Commands